 The common denominator?
 These companies and individuals all claim to respect freedom of speech, but stipulate that “freedom of speech does not mean freedom from consequences.”
 And now you understand what that truly means.

 It is simple, my friends.
 Freedom of speech has to be absolute or there is no freedom of speech at all.
 Without it, you erode all other freedoms.
 It is the reason why the First Amendment of the United States Constitution is ranked number 1.
-And why it is so important for conservatives, libertarians and constitutional purists to protect it at all costs.
+And why it is so important for conservatives, libertarians, constitutional purists, and even classical liberals to protect it at all costs.

 Take care and until next time.